You're logged in as |

 Requirements

-Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000- or 2000-level course that uses primary texts in a medieval language other than Middle English.
+Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000-level course (or higher) that uses primary texts in a medieval language.
 Interested students are invited to discuss their plans with an appropriate faculty member of the Program.
-A concentration proposal should be prepared in consultation with the faculty advisor and submitted to the Program Chair for approval.
+A concentration proposal should be prepared in consultation with the faculty advisor and submitted to the Program Director for approval.

 Difficult Relations?
 Judaism and Christianity from the Middle Ages until the Present